mpalop/poc_apigateway/README.md

 development environment), that accept an event like:

-- ohpen-sort-Development (because I am in Development environment), that accept an event like:
+- test-sort-Development (because I am in Development environment), that accept an event like:
 ```json
 { "sortoption": "ASCENDING|DESCENDING|NOSORT",
   "text": "free utf-8 text"